Follow-up after lymphoma treatment

 - any possible late effects of treatment.

-Your specialist doctor or nurse may give you and your GP a letter with this information and a list of the treatments you had.
+Your cancer doctor or specialist nurse may give you and your GP a letter with this information and a list of the treatments you had.
 This is called a treatment summary.

 When will I have follow-up appointments?